stefanofa/awesome/TOPICS.md

 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
 Get started - free.

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

 ## l10n

 *   [tolgee/tolgee-platform](https://github.com/tolgee/tolgee-platform) - Developer & translator friendly web-based localization platform